ITensor/website/docs/cppv3/classes/decomp.md

   * "ShowEigs" &mdash; if `true`, print lots of extra information about the truncation of singular values.
     Default is `false`.

+  * "SVDMethod" &mdash; string, equal to either "ITensor", "gesdd", or "gesvd".
+    The "SVDMethod" argument controls which implementation of the SVD is used.
+    "ITensor" is the most reliable and is therefore the default.
+The "gesdd" algorithm is typically much faster and more accurate than the "ITensor" algorithm, but occasionally has been observed to crash depending on the LAPACK implementation used.
+The "gesvd" is an alternative LAPACK algorithm.

   * "SVDThreshold" &mdash; real number less than 1.0; default is 1e-3.
     If the ratio of any singular values to the largest value fall below this number, the SVD algorithm will be recursively applied to the part of the matrix containing these small values to achieve better accuracy.
     Setting this number larger can make the SVD more accurate if the singular values decrease very rapidly.

   * "LeftTags" &mdash; set just the tags of the index connecting S to U.